When flying between a Leidos Flight Service (LFS) and non-LFS service area, the start and/or end time of

 If you have questions relating to this Privacy Notice, or for any questions

-you might have about our privacy practices, please contact our LFS Service Desk
+you might have about our privacy practices, please contact LFS using our

-and is intended for the use of authorized users only.
-Employees and users of these
+This website is the property of Leidos, and is intended for the use of pilots and

-provided to law enforcement officials or other third parties for any reason, and/or
+enforcement officials or other third parties for any reason, and/or used for further

 There was an error while communicating with the server.
 Please try again.